My dear friends,

 For laughter can relieve stress and increase our health in many different ways.
 While the smile of babies and the elderly are incomparably beautiful, it is the hearty laughter that acts as a stress buster.

 Finally, let me ask you one question?
 What prevents you from laughing?
 Whatever be the reason you cannot afford not to laugh.
 Therefore take time to go out with friends and family.
-Do something together.
+Do something positive and creative together.
 Enjoy healthy fun and entertainment.

 Let me conclude with a wish and prayer for you.
 May God send long-cherished blessings your way today.
-May he open unexpected doors of opportunity.
 May you find things close to your heart restored to you.
-Then you will be like “men who dreamed,” and your “mouths be filled with laughter and your tongues with songs of joy.”*
+Then you will be like “men who dreamed,” and your “mouths be filled with laughter and your tongues with songs of joy.”* Thank you.

 *Psalm 16:11, Proverbs 17:22, Psalm 126:1, 2